bstepic/nyt_review_app/README.md

 username: test@gmail.com
 password: test123

-testing for this application is started but it's far from over ;) I currently suck at testing react
+testing for this application is a todo item